Rites of Passage:

 The Wound deals directly with the sexuality of its protagonists, portraying their same-sex interactions and relationships with complexity and candor.
 For the filmmakers, crafting a fictional screenplay with these forbidden ideas at the heart of the story required tremendous research and input.
 Not only did they want to accurately portray the cultural elements of tribal initiation, they also sought to ensure that the story drew from real-life experiences of young gay men who were initiated in the rural areas.

 To better understand the Xhosa culture, they enlisted the help of two experts.
-Thando Mgqolozana—author of the pioneering book, A Man Who is Not a Man (2009), in which he documents his own initiation experience—joined the project in its early stages as cultural consultant and co-script writer (with Trengove and Malusi Bengu).
+Thando Mgqolozana—author of a pioneering 2009 fiction book, A Man Who is Not a Man, in which he tells the story of a young man's initiation experience —joined the project in its early stages as cultural consultant and co-script writer (with Trengove and Malusi Bengu).
 Mgqolozana suffered huge backlash for delving into matters that are not spoken about publicly.
 Mthetho Tshemese—a clinical psychologist with vast experience on the subject, who describes, in an interview, his own initiation as one of the most powerful transitions for him personally—joined later at the production stage.
 The two men provided guidance on initiation, rituals, and cultural practices.
 Trengove and Vundla also spent six months interviewing young, gay Xhosa men, who were initiated in the rural areas.